Aesthetica Short Film Festival: 2025

-Call for Entries
+Call for entries

 The Aesthetica Short Film Festival opens for entries in December and closes on 31 May.
-The festival welcomes submissions from emerging and established filmmakers from around the world.
+The festival accepts submissions from emerging and established filmmakers from around the world.
 Short films with a maximum running time of 30 minutes are accepted across the following genres: advertising, animation, artists' film, comedy, dance, documentary, drama, experimental, fashion, music video, thriller and VR.
 Feature films are also accepted across Narrative and Documentary genres, running over 60 minutes.